Transforming the structures and attitudes that perpetuate anti-Black racism in Canadian screen media

 BSO has been the vanguard of advocacy and action to improve the representation of Black Canadians onscreen and behind the scenes.
-As you’ll see in this report, our work to dismantle damaging structures, processes and norms has been a succession of firsts for Canada’s screen industries.
-BSO created ground-breaking directives to support screen industry professionals to create more authentic depictions of underrepresented communities.
-BSO produced the first comprehensive audience survey of Black, Indigenous and People of Colour Canadians.
+Our work to dismantle damaging structures, processes and norms has been a succession of firsts for Canada’s screen industries.
+In its report, Being Seen, BSO created ground-breaking directives to support screen industry professionals to create more authentic depictions of underrepresented communities.
+In Being Counted, BSO produced the first comprehensive audience survey of Black, Indigenous and People of Colour Canadians.
 This work allows producers and broadcasters to see these audiences for the first time and provides empirical data to support more inclusive content.
+Being Heard is the first comprehensive research in Canada’s Black film, television and digital media sectors.
+The report offers an evidence based for changes and recommendations to create a more inclusive and equitable Canadian screen industry.
 We have partnered with corporate, nonprofit and government entities to develop new paid opportunities for Black creatives and to seed a pipeline of Black talent across the industries.

-In short, we have made a dramatic impact in just over a year.
-And we have done all this while building an organizational foundation for growth.
+In short, we have made a dramatic impact in just over two years And we have done all this while building an organizational foundation for growth.

 We are grateful to the funders, partners and supporters who have contributed to our progress.
 While our work is far from done, we look forward to more collaborations that will prioritize and showcase Black talent and their projects within Canada and internationally.
 We will continue to identify the systemic roadblocks above and below the line that impede the progress of Black people and we plan to be at the forefront of creating sustainable solutions.